 There will be massive advertisements from Amazon, which will be driving in tons of traffic.
 Most sellers who get to the top for their main keywords drive-in very good traffic for the rest of the quarter too.

 Set up filters in SellerApp’s Keyword Doctor – low ACoS, high sales.
 Make a list of the top converting keywords.

 You can notice a visible increase in your sales just by increasing your ad spending by a little.

 Should I reduce my price to the lowest? – a question we often get asked by our customers.

-On a closer observation, it is not always the lowest priced product that wins the deal.
+On closer observation, it is not always the lowest-priced product that wins the deal.

 On the other hand, even if you are not able to discount the product, give them the reason to buy your product.